-Acumentra Health, the Medicare Quality Improvement Organization (QIO) for Oregon, works with hospitals and other stakeholders in an initiative to reduce healthcare-associated infections (HAIs).
+Acumentra Health, as the Medicare Quality Improvement Organization (QIO) for Oregon, worked with hospitals and other stakeholders in an initiative to reduce healthcare-associated infections (HAIs).

-The HAI Reduction Project is a learning and action network (LAN)—a community of practice designed to maximize the spread of improvement methods and successful interventions.
+The 2011–2014 HAI Reduction Project was a learning and action network (LAN)—a community of practice designed to maximize the spread of improvement methods and successful interventions.

-Acumentra Health convenes Oregon hospitals and stakeholders through face-to-face and virtual learning sessions and teleconferences.
-These communication pathways create a safe table for discussing HAIs and provide an “all teach, all learn” environment for sharing knowledge.
-Between sessions, hospitals test approaches for avoiding infections and document the impact of their activities on specific performance rates, then share results within the LAN to develop a sustainable community of improvement.
+Acumentra Health convened Oregon hospitals and stakeholders through face-to-face and virtual learning sessions and teleconferences, creating a safe table for discussing HAIs and provide an “all teach, all learn” environment for sharing knowledge.
+Between sessions, hospitals tested approaches for avoiding infections and documented the impact of their activities on specific performance rates, then shared results within the LAN to develop a sustainable community of improvement.

 Partnership for Patients

-Acumentra Health is collaborating with four Hospital Engagement Networks (HENs) that assist Oregon hospitals through the Partnership for Patients safety and quality initiative.
-Our collaboration is designed to help hospitals benefit from both initiatives without undue burden.
-Contact us to learn more.
+Acumentra Health collaborated with four Hospital Engagement Networks (HENs) that assisted Oregon hospitals through the Partnership for Patients safety and quality initiative.
+Our collaboration was designed to help hospitals benefit from both initiatives without undue burden.

 Antimicrobial Stewardship Collaborative

-The Oregon Patient Safety Commission and Acumentra Health have joined together to reduce Clostridium difficile infections (CDI) in Oregon hospitals by concurrently offering the Antimicrobial Stewardship Collaborative and the Oregon HAI Prevention Coalition.
-Both organizations recognize the importance of aligning similar efforts to streamline the time and resource commitment of participating hospitals.
-Hospitals participating in either one of the initiatives will benefit from the educational offerings of both projects.
-By working together, sharing best practices, and pooling resources, this partnership aims to reduce infection rates and improve the health of patients in Oregon hospitals.
+The Oregon Patient Safety Commission and Acumentra Health joined forces to address Clostridium difficile infections (CDI) in Oregon hospitals by concurrently offering the Antimicrobial Stewardship Collaborative and the Oregon HAI Prevention Coalition, so that hospitals in either initiative could benefit from educational offerings of both projects.

-As part of our work to reduce Surgical Site Infections (SSI) with our hospitals we have asked them all to participate in the Project JOINTS (Joining Organizations IN Tackling SSIs) program.
-Project JOINTS is an initiative funded by the federal government to spread evidence-based practices to prevent SSIs after hip and knee replacement surgery.
+As part of our work to reduce Surgical Site Infections (SSI), we asked hospitals to participate in Project JOINTS, an initiative funded by the federal government to spread evidence-based practices to prevent SSIs after hip and knee replacement surgery.
 The Institute for Healthcare Improvement (IHI) provides Project JOINTS participants with free tools, resources, and special support to help implement these practices.

 Project JOINTS aims to prevent SSI in patients undergoing hip and knee arthroplasty procedures by implementing the Enhanced Surgical Site Infection Prevention Bundle (“Enhanced Surgical Bundle”).
 The bundle includes three new evidence-based practices as well as the two applicable Surgical Care Improvement Project (SCIP) practices: